NOTE 3(C) : INVESTMENT PROPERTY

 (c) The fair value of derivative contracts (foreign exchange forward contracts and Currency and Interest rate swaps) is determined using discounted cash flow analysis and swaps and options pricing models.

-(d) The management assessed that fair values, of trade receivables, cash and cash equivalents, other bank balances, loans, trade payables, current borrowings, other current liabilities and other financial liabilities (current), approximate to their carrying amounts largely due to the short-term maturities of these instruments.
+(d) The management assessed that fair values, of trade receivables, cash and cash equivalents, other bank balances, other financial assets, loans, trade payables, borrowings, lease liabilities and other financial liabilities, approximate to their carrying amounts largely due to the short-term maturities of these instruments.
 Further, management also assessed the carrying amount of certain non-current loans which are a reasonable approximation of their fair values and the difference between the carrying amounts and fair values is not expected to be significant.

 (iii) Fair value of financial assets and liabilities measured at amortised cost